What is the Ansoff matrix?

 This would require them to redirect resources and time away from their current core activities.
 The opportunity allows the organisation to play in a new vertical but has the highest level of uncertainty.

 How to run an Ansoff matrix workshop

-The time required to conduct an effective Ansoff matrix workshop depends on the organization, the size of the group, and the focus of the session.
-However, there is no reason why the objective setting, brainstorming, and ranking can’t be completed within 45 minutes.
+The time required to construct a Product-Market matrix depends on the organization, the size of the group, and the objectives of the session.
+However, there is no reason why you can’t brainstorm, prioritize, and develop a consolidated action plan in less than an hour.

 Define a clear, one sentence objective for the Ansoff matrix.

 Review each of the products and position them in the correct quadrant, in priority order.

 Identify action items for the highest top products in each quadrant.
 Create an action plan and assign responsibility for each issue to a group or individual for action.

 Share and Communicate